Notes on Randomized Algorithms

-These are the notes for the Yale course CPSC 469/569 Randomized Algorithms.
-Much of the structure of the course follows Mitzenmacher and Upfals's \emph{Probability and Computing: Randomized Algorithms and Probabilistic Analysis}~\cite{MitzenmacherU2005}, with some material from Motwani and Raghavan's \emph{Randomized Algorithms}~\cite{MotwaniR1995}.
+Much of the structure of the course follows Mitzenmacher and Upfals's \emph{Probability and Computing}~\cite{MitzenmacherU2017}, with some material from Motwani and Raghavan's \emph{Randomized Algorithms}~\cite{MotwaniR1995}.
 In most cases you'll find these textbooks contain much more detail than what is presented here, so it is probably better to consider this document a supplement to them than to treat it as your primary source of information.